Today’s post is a quick tip about how to change stain color. But maybe not in the way you might be thinking.

 Supplies for How to Change Stain Color

-* [If you’re looking for some of the things we used, we’ve got you covered (disclosure): Clicking on the affiliate links below means we may receive a commission.
-But don’t worry, you don’t pay a cent more and it helps us make more unique projects to share with you!
-Thanks for helping to support our blog!]
+[If you’re looking for some of the things we used, we’ve got you covered (disclosure): Clicking on the affiliate links below means we may receive a commission.
+We earn from qualifying purchases which we proudly donate to Alzheimer’s research.
+But don’t worry, you don’t pay a cent more!
+Thanks for helping to support our fundraiser!]

 While working on converting a sewing table to a painted end table, we decided to stain the inside of the tops that lift open.
 Just in case someone still wants to hide a sewing machine in it, a stained surface will be more practical to sewing on.